insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 5) Click on the created attribute in the node structure, for Renaming and Deleting the attribute.

-**Note: For adding Reference API, the created attribute must have the datatype Complex Object or Complex Object Collection.**
+**Note : For adding Reference API, the created attribute must have the datatype Complex Object or Complex Object Collection.**

-#### Editing.
-Deleting & Renaming Attribute in an Application node
+#### Editing, Deleting & Renaming Attribute in an Application node

 ##### (a) Editing Attribute within a  processflow Scope (local attribute)

 1) Any editing/changes done to an existing Attribute will not change the Attribute defined under the Organization Scope (global).
 You can check the same by navigating to the App section of the portal, where the Schema Attribute(s) under Organization scope (global) will remain unchanged.

 2) Changes done to an existing Attribute will be reflected within that specific processflow only.